Carlin Isles

-Carlin Isles (born November 21, 1989) is an American rugby union player who plays for the United States national rugby sevens team.
+Carlin Russell Isles (born November 21, 1989) is a former American rugby union player who played for the United States national rugby sevens team.
 With 202 tries, Isles is second for the United States in career tries scored, behind teammate Perry Baker.
 Isles has been touted as the fastest rugby player.

 Early life

 Isles and his twin sister, Tambra, grew up in Akron, Ohio in foster homes, rarely seeing their mother.
 At the age of seven the siblings were adopted by Starlett and Charles Isles; Isles credits his adoptive parents with providing the stability and love he needed to excel in sports.

 Early athletic career

 Carlin Isles was a gifted American football and track and field athlete while attending Jackson High School (Massillon, Ohio).
 Isles holds the school records in the long jump, 100 meter, 200 meter, and 400 meter events at Jackson.
 He was also a part of the record holding 4 × 200 m relay team at Jackson High School.
 His 2007 100m school record breaking time was 10.58 seconds which was also a county record at that time.
 Carlin was a two-time, back-to-back OATCCC Indoor State Champion in high school in the 60m dash running 6.83 seconds which was a Division I meet record up until March 2012.
 He was a state runner-up in the 200m dash his junior year and runner-up in the long jump and 100m dash his senior year in addition to being third in the state in the 100m dash his junior year.
 In his senior year at Jackson High School, Isles ran a 4.28 second, electronically timed 40 yard dash.
 Carlin was an all-conference, all-county football player as well.